 Students receiving graduate assistantships are expected to diligently fulfill the work expectations of their research assistant award.
-As outlined above, in the College of Social Work, GRAs are typically 50% FTE appointments which correspond to an expectation of approximately 20 hours of work per week.
+As outlined above, in the College of Social Work, GRAs are typically 50% Full Time Employment (FTE) appointments which correspond to an expectation of approximately 20 hours of work per week.
 Students will work for either one faculty member at 20-hours per week, or for two separate faculty members at 10-hours per week per faculty member.
-Assistantship duties will vary and are determined by the student's GRA supervisor and the student.
-Renewal of GRA contracts depends on a student's successful performance in the preceding GRA and appropriate progression towards degree obtainment.
+Assistantship duties will vary and are determined by the student's GRA supervisor(s) and the student.
+Renewal of GRA contracts depends on a student's successful performance in the preceding GRA and appropriate progression towards degree obtainment, as noted above.

 Each student should review the University's policies on the administration of graduate assistantships.

-Additional information is in the current UTK Graduate Catalog and in the relevant section further below.
+Additional information is in the current UTK Graduate Catalog and in the relevant sections of this handbook.